mark-watson/haskell_book/manuscript/kgcreator.md

 ## Utility Code for Generating Cypher Input Data for Neo4J

 Now we will generate Neo4J Cypher data.
 In order to keep the implementation simple, both the RDF and Cypher generation code starts with raw text and performs the NLP analysis to find entities.
-This example could be refactored to perform the NLP analysis just one time but it practice you will likely be working with either RDF or NEO4J and so you will probably extract just the code you need from this example.
+This example could be refactored to perform the NLP analysis just one time but in practice you will likely be working with either RDF or NEO4J and so you will probably extract just the code you need from this example.

  Before we look at the code, let's start with a few lines of generated Neo4J Cypher import data: